liflab/beepbeep-3-book/markdown/basic/README.md

 		at ca.uqac.lif.cep.Connector.checkForException(Connector.java:268)
 		...

 Here "ABS" and "!" are the symbols defined for `av` and `neg`, respectively.
 As with the `PullableException` discussed earlier, this is a *runtime* error.
 Processor inputs and outputs are not statically typed, so the above program compiles without problem.
-The error is only spotted when the program is being executed, and the `Connector` object realizes that it is being asked to link processors of incorrect types.
+The error is only detected when the program is being executed, and the `Connector` object realizes that it is being asked to link processors of incorrect types.

-A processor can be queried for the types it accepts for input number *n* by using the method [`getInputType()`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Processor.html#getInputType(int)); ditto for the type produced at output number *n* with [`getOutputType()`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Processor.html#getOutputType(int)).
+A processor can be queried for the types it accepts for input number *n* by using the method [`getInputType()`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Processor.html#getInputType(int)); likewise for the type produced at output number *n* with [`getOutputType()`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Processor.html#getOutputType(int)).

 ## Pushing events